oneeman/oneeman.github.io/cv.md

 I'm a software developer based in Costa Rica, from where I've been doing remote work.
 My professional experience is as a full-stack web developer, primarily with Python, Javascript, and Ruby on Rails.
 I care deeply about writing clean and maintainable code, supported by comprehensive automated tests.
+I am also a fan of functional programming, having learned Clojure, Elixir, Erlang, Scala, and Haskell.

 I was recently admitted to Georgia Tech's
 [Online Master of Science in Computer Science (OMSCS)](http://www.omscs.gatech.edu/) program, and will be starting classes there in Spring 2016.

-I am also a fan of functional programming, having learned Clojure, Elixir, Erlang, Scala, and Haskell.
-I look forward to using some of them more in the future.

 When it comes to open-source, I like to contribute to established projects, having made contributions to projects such as Ember's [HTMLBars](http://github.com/tildeio/htmlbars) and the